TMJ Pain Temporomandibular Joint Pain

 It has been demonstrated that neck muscle activity influences masticatory muscle activity.
 The additional demand that is placed on the neck by the forward head posture alters the masticatory system so that people are more susceptible to tmj muscle strain, spasm and pain.
 Posture training usually involves posture exercises performed repetitively to stretch structures that poor posture tends to shorten, strengthen structures that poor posture tends to weaken and create an awareness of the desirable posture.

-The 2014 Issue of the Brazilian Journal of Physical Therapy had an article in which the authors did an extensive research of the literature and found a strong correlation between muscle related tmj pain and the posture of the upper cervical and head region.
-They also found a moderate correlation between neck posture and joint related tmj pain.
+- The 2014 Issue of the Brazilian Journal of Physical Therapy had an article in which the authors did an extensive research of the literature and found a strong correlation between muscle related jaw pain and the posture of the upper cervical and head region.
+They also found a moderate correlation between neck posture and joint related tmd.

-A 2015 study in Cranio: The Journal Of Crainiomandibular Practice found that patients suffering tmj pain exhibited impairment of upper cervical spine motion, especially those whose pain included headaches.
+- A 2015 study in Cranio: The Journal Of Crainiomandibular Practice found that patients suffering tmj exhibited impairment of upper cervical spine motion, especially those whose pain included headaches.

 I can personally relate to this as I have been only able to chew on one side for some time due to dental issues that I have been putting off.
 I have experienced increased neck pain on the opposite side.
 So, putting off dental work that causes chewing on one side, or tmj treatment with pain one side that leads to chewing on the pain free side, can be directly related to neck pain.